juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/Readme.md

 **Results.** To be defined...

+**Future work.** Find more examples or scenarios of broken locators to evaluate the implemented libraries and incorporate more libraries.

 ## References
 1. Herschmann, J., Murphy, T., Scheibmeir, J., O'Connor, F., & Wan, D. D. K. (2024, February 13).
 Market guide for AI-augmented software-testing tools (ID G00783848).
 Gartner.